 Celebrating, connecting, and advancing extraordinary leaders.

-Five times since 2005, a group of nonprofit and public school executives has received a phone call from the Barr Foundation with a unique offer—to become Barr Fellows.
-Selected for their outstanding contributions to our community and potential to drive positive change for years to come, Barr Fellows participate in a two-year program including a group learning journey, a three-month sabbatical, and facilitated retreats with their class of 12 to 15 Fellows.
-Their organizations also receive a significant grant to support exploratory projects and leadership and organizational development.
+Six times since 2005, a diverse group of nonprofit and public sector executives has received an invitation to become a Barr Fellow.
+Selected for their significant leadership and contributions at their organizations and across our community, Barr Fellows participate in a two-year program, including a group learning journey, a three-month sabbatical, and facilitated retreats with their class of Fellows.
+Their organizations also receive a significant grant to support leadership and organizational development, and exploratory projects.

-To date, the Barr Fellowship has recognized, supported, and connected 58 exemplary Boston leaders from diverse backgrounds, organizations, and fields.
+To date, the Barr Fellowship has recognized, supported, and connected 69 exemplary leaders from many backgrounds, organizations, and fields.

-- Recognize and reward accomplished leaders by providing an opportunity for personal and professional rejuvenation in the context of stimulating, often disruptive learning experiences.
+- Recognize, reward, and support accomplished leaders by providing an opportunity for personal and professional rejuvenation.

-- Strengthen the Fellows’ organizations by providing resources to develop and enhance the leadership abilities of other senior staff to take on new responsibilities.
+- Strengthen organizations by providing resources to develop and enhance leadership across Fellows’ organizations.